mariomac/goblog/etc/macias.info/entries/202001051700_graal_reflection.md

 pointed me out that GraalVM does not support reflection by default (which IMHO is a wonderful and powerful tool to enhance the expressiveness of our software and to reduce boilerplate).
-However, you can actually configure the ahead-of-time compiler incorporate a user-provided reflection metadata.
+However, you can actually configure the ahead-of-time compiler to incorporate a user-provided reflection metadata.

 Let's see how.